sorbet/sorbet/website/docs/abstract.md

 ## Implementing an abstract method

-Define the method like normal in the implementing class or module.
+Define the method as normal in the implementing class or module.
 The parent `sig` must be copied to the child, or the types will not be checked on the child, neither statically nor at runtime.